 Soldier in the British Army

 I joined the Army at a very early age and they taught me how to drive.
 After passing the basic L test I went on to pass the class one heavy goods vehicle test.
 As a soldier the Army gave me the opportunity to gain valuable experience in driving a large variety of different vehicles including, trucks, tracked vehicles and armoured vehicles.

 Heavy goods vehicle driver

 After leaving the Army I became a long distance lorry driver working for a local firm doing general haulage, this meant I was driving large articulated trucks all over the country collecting and delivering near enough everything and anything.
 It was while doing this job that I got my first insight into teaching driving when I was given the opportunity to train a new driver in how to drive an articulated truck and pass his Class 1 Heavy Goods Vehicle Test, which he did on his first attempt, this got me thinking about driving tuition as a career and the rest is history.

 Driving Instructor / Trainer

 As a driving instructor there are many ways of measuring your success, some instructors go to great lengths to collect certificates and awards from various organisations, however although they may look good on paper the truth is that some of these awards are not always a true measure of how good a trainer actually is.
-I always measure my skills, knowledge and experience by what I have done and achieved over the last 30+ years.
-Firstly as a learner driver instructor I have taught well over a thousand people to drive safely.
+I always measure my skills, knowledge and experience by what I have done and achieved over the last 35+ years.
+Firstly as a learner driver instructor I have taught thousands of people to drive safely.
 Secondly as a trainer of driving instructors I have successfully trained hundreds of people to become good quality driving instructors many of which are now operating locally either under my two driving school names or they are running their own driving school.
 I have also trained quite a number instructors to become ADI trainers and also five of my instructors that have gone on to become DVSA Driving Examiners at our local test centres..

 How driving instructors are graded 100%